 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-This article will discuss what smart scales are, their benefits, how to choose one, some scales available to buy, and some alternative options.
+This article will discuss what smart scales are, their benefits, how to choose one, some scales available to buy, and alternative options.

 Smart scales are capable of tracking and storing data and communicating with other smart devices, such as fitness trackers or smartphones.
 This also allows users to set goals, chart progress, and share statistics.

-BIA is a small electrical current that the scales pass through the body.
+BIA involves a small electrical current that the scales pass through the body.
 As different bodily tissues — such as muscle, fat, and bone — have varying levels of water content, they also differ in electrical conductivity.
 The BIA uses this information to calculate a person’s body composition.

 Many smart scales are available to buy online.
 Below are five products that people may wish to try.